cylerc/JASR_AH/GitHubREADME.md

 Author of this repository:
 Cyler Norman Conrad (cylerc@unm.edu)

-This repository contains R scripts to create figures and analyze data for the Arroyo Hondo Pueblo isotope and faunal data.
+This repository contains R scripts to create figures and analyze data for the Arroyo Hondo Pueblo isotope and turkey data.

 Written by Cyler Conrad, Department of Anthropology, University of New Mexico